WingsDao/wings-light-bridge/README.md

 ```

 **Parameters:**
-  - `_amount` - totalCollected amount in any currency
+  - `_amount` - totalCollected amount (in currency which you specified in forecasting question)
   - `_ethAmount` - the amount of funds raised (in Wei) (optional)
   - `_tokensAmount` - the amount of tokens sold